kubernetes/enhancements/keps/sig-apps/3939-allow-replacement-when-fully-terminated/README.md

 - If `PodDisruptionConditions` OR `JobPodReplacementPolicy` are enabled, set phase=Failed in kubelet and podGC before deleting a Pod.
-- If `JobPodReplacmentPolicy` is enabled, but `PodDisruptionConditions` is disabled, the controllers only set the pahse, but do not add a `DisruptionTarget` condition.
+- If `JobPodReplacmentPolicy` is enabled, but `PodDisruptionConditions` is disabled, the kubelet and podGC only set the phase, but do not add a `DisruptionTarget` condition.

 ## Design Details